sigma-s/100-Days-of-Code/log.md

 I also added photos and titles for projects I plan on completing including a JavaScript Drum Kit, a Simon game, and a Whack a Mole game.
 I look forward to diving into these projects in the near future.

 Update: I figured it out!!
 Again, another small issue.
 I had the closing div tag AFTER my photo.
 I needed to change it to be above the photo.
-Now, the photo (which is a col), is showing up properly next to the text :D
+Now, the photo (which is a col), is showing up properly next to the text :smile:

 **Link to tweet:** [MightyJoeW Day 21](https://twitter.com/MightyJoeW/status/834226942660505600)